Western Dairy Board

 Western Dairy - Board

 Western Dairy is overseen by a skills-based Board of Directors which comprises a dairy farmer majority, including the Chair, and a maximum of two directors with complementary business skills.

 Up to two additional directors can be seconded occasionally to provide additional support based on the operational and strategic requirements of Western Dairy.
 Board appointments are for a three-year term, with an option for a second term.
 The Annual General Meeting is held between September and December each year.

 If you are a Western Dairy farmer or industry member and would like to attend the next AGM, contact: email@example.com.

-Robin runs a 650-cow dairy in Busselton in partnership with his son Wesley.
-Aside from his long family history of dairying, Robin and his wife Betty have several business interests including previously owning and operating Bunbury Freight Service for 17 years.
+Robin owns a 650-cow dairy in Busselton in partnership with family.
+Aside from a long familial history of dairying, Robin has several business interests and previously owned and operated Bunbury Freight Services for 17 years.

-As a specialist director, Nick makes valuable technical and strategic contributions to the Western Dairy board.
+As a Specialist Director, Nick makes valuable technical and strategic contributions to the Board.

-Scott has a Bachelor of Agricultural Science from Massey University and a Master of Science Degree from Murdoch University.
-He aims to advocate for business sustainability and promote education within the WA dairy industry.
+Scott has a Bachelor of Agricultural Science from Massey University and a Master of Science degree from Murdoch University.
+He advocates for business sustainability and educational opportunities within the WA dairy industry.